MOOCs and Open Education Around the World. 2015.

 MOOCs and Open Education Around the World

-these massive online courses and other open educational resource subjects.
+these massively open online courses and other open educational resource issues.

 To learn more please visit MOOCs and Open Education.